BorgwardtLab/TOGL/README.md

 poetry run topognn/train_model.py --model GCN --dataset DD --batch_size 20 --lr 0.0007
 ```

-Additional calls are also possible; stay tuned for more details or check
-out available models in `models.py`.
+Additional calls are also possible; check out available models in `models.py`.

 ### Synthetic datasets

 The synthetic datasets used to train our models are provided in the folder
 `data/SYNTHETIC`.
 If these are not compatible with your architecture (which
 could happen as they are saved in a binary file format), you can regenerate the
 synthetic datasets using calls to the script `data/SYNTHETIC/datagen.py`:

 ```bash
 cd data/SYNTHETIC
 poetry run python datagen.py --dataset Cycle --min_cycle 3